madeleinegermaine/madeleinegermaine/_posts/2008-04-14-wise-engineer-biographies.md

 published: true
 ---

-_Appeared on Women in Science and Engineering (WISE) Canada website, 2008_
+2008 - Article for _Women in Science and Engineering_ (WISE) Canada

 ###Claudette Mackay-Lassonde###